 Anyways, back to the meatloaf.
 I use to make meatloaf into cute little muffin cups complete with mashed potato “frosting” and chive “sprinkles” If it looks good, it probably tastes good right?
 Wrong.

-I couldn’t wait to make them. and then make them again and again.
+I couldn’t wait to make them….and then make them again and again.
 This meatloaf recipe is absolutely amazing.
-So instead of making mashed potato frosting, I thought I’d cut up some baby potatoes and throw them onto the sheet pan with the meatloaves.
+Instead of making mashed potato frosting, I thought I’d cut up some baby potatoes and throw them onto the sheet pan with the meatloaves.
 And I had green beans so I threw those on there too and Sheet Pan Mini Meatloaves with Potatoes & Green Beans were born.

 Not only are these meatloaves stuffed with white cheddar, they also have horseradish in them.
 Now, before you click off of this page because you despise horseradish, here me out.
 It’s utterly delicious in here.
 I’m not a huge fan of horseradish myself, but it lends a subtle bite to the meatloaf that sends it over the top.
 A little somethin’ somethin’ that is so good and you can’t quite but your finger on it.
 You’ll never make meatloaf without it again.